 Recording Pages There are two recording pages to go with the word cards.
 These pages provide a simple task for students.

 Sentence Starters For students who would benefit from a sentence starter, you might use these sentence strips.
 If needed, provide appropriate word cards to complete a sentence you give to a child.
 Again, be sure to limit the number of sentences provided if multiple sentences will be overwhelming for a child.

 Recording Page On this page students can write the sentence they create with the sentence strips.

 Writing Prompts There are five prompts provided in two different formats.
 One simply has lines and the other includes a spot for students to illustrate their writing.

 Sentence Squares Students read the question at the top of the page and color the picture that matches their answer.
 They then complete the sentence at the bottom of the page.

-Picture Boxes Each box contains a picture and possible words that would be used when writing about the picture.
-Students write a sentence about the picture using the words to help them get started.
+Picture Boxes Each box contains a picture and possible words that you can use when writing about the picture.
+Students write a sentence about the picture using the words in the boxes.